yuvalmGS/gigaspaces-wiki-jekyll/xap97net/your-first-data-grid-application.markdown

 ## Getting Started

-The XAP.NET API used in this example is located in the {{GigaSpaces.Core}} namespace.
+The XAP.NET API used in this example is located in the `GigaSpaces.Core` namespace.
-Switch to the **Program.cs** editor, and add a {{using}} statement to include {{GigaSpaces.Core}}:
+Switch to the **Program.cs** editor, and add a `using` statement to include `GigaSpaces.Core`:
 {code:java}
 using GigaSpaces.Core;
 {code}

 ## Connecting to the Space

 We need to establish a connection to a space which stores the object.
-To do this, we use the {{FindSpace}} method from a factory class called {{GigaSpacesFactory}}.
-This takes a URL of the requested space, and returns a space proxy of type {{ISpaceProxy}}.
+To do this, we use the `FindSpace` method from a factory class called `GigaSpacesFactory`.
+This takes a URL of the requested space, and returns a space proxy of type `ISpaceProxy`.
 Since we don't have any spaces running yet, we use a special URL prefix to indicate that we want the space lookup to occur in-process, and that the searched space should be created in-process if it doesn't exist yet.
 The space name is **myEmbeddedSpace** (when the space and the proxy reside in the same process, the space is called an **embedded space**).

-Edit the {{Main}} method and add the following code:
+Edit the `Main` method and add the following code:
 {code:java}
 String spaceUrl = "/./myEmbeddedSpace";